RyanFrantz/ryanfrantz.github.io/cv/index.md

 ### 10/2020 - Present
 * Developed an execution strategy, with the Head of Product, that improved the engineers' delivery capability and increased team velocity as they rewrote our core consumer app.
-This resulted in us shipping an early version of the web app to India and the Philippines.
+We shipped an early version of the web app to India and the Philippines.
   * Working in 1-week cycles, the team doubled their output in the first 2 months.
 * Shipped important medical and research products that served our